‘One Piece’ Manga: Luffy Invites Jinbei To Join Straw Hats Pirates, New Characters, And Other Predictions

 — Val (@Valkayink) March 24, 2017

 Chapter 860 contained a small but important detail on the very first page.
 The cover page shows a rather interesting character that has likely been introduced to coincide with the 20th anniversary of the series.
 Very few manga series have been able to achieve this milestone.
-According to fans, the new character has been identified as “Crocodile”.
-Very little is known about the character, but judging by his actions, it appears he is friendly, and also seems to possess some noble characteristics.
+According to fans, the new character has been identified as “Crocodile.”
+Very little is known about the character, but judging by his actions, it appears he is friendly and also seems to possess some noble characteristics.
 The cover page has Crocodile shielding a puppy from rain.
 Interestingly, Crocodile has just one hand.
 In place of the other hand is a hook.
 It is likely that Crocodile lost his arm in some battle, and replaced it with a multipurpose hook.
 If he is an ally, will he join Luffy’s Straw Hats gang?

 While Crocodile’s induction into Straw Hats group isn’t certain, Jinbei could soon Luffy’s crew.
-The sharkman, who is also known as the “Knight of the Sea”, and is the second captain of the Sun Pirates after Fisher Tiger, is expected to ask Luffy to join the latter’s band of pirates.
+The sharkman, who is also known as the “Knight of the Sea” and is the second captain of the Sun Pirates after Fisher Tiger, is expected to ask Luffy to join the latter’s band of pirates.
 If Jinbei asks, Luffy surely won’t hesitate in welcoming him.
-After all, it was Jinbei who busted out Luffy and Nami from Big Mom’s Prisoner’s Library, and set up the meeting with Capone in order to rescue the Vinsmoke clan.
+After all, it was Jinbei who busted out Luffy and Nami from Big Mom’s Prisoner’s Library, and set up the meeting with Capone to rescue the Vinsmoke clan.

-happy bday jinbei u beautiful fishman ???????????? #onepiece #jinbei pic.twitter.com/rT0oFcQyoz
+happy bday jinbei u beautiful fishman???????????? #onepiece #jinbei pic.twitter.com/rT0oFcQyoz

-— Gráinne ???? (@granye_west) April 2, 2017
+— Gráinne???? (@granye_west) April 2, 2017

 Technically, Jinbei and the Sun Pirates currently work under Big Mom.
 However, Jinbei’s act of busting out Luffy and Nami is tantamount to a full-blown mutiny.
 Taking advantage of the wedding ceremony, Jinebi managed to help the Sun Pirates escape in his ship.
-But the sharkman has very few options for his survival.
+However, the sharkman has very few options for his survival.
 Aligning with Luffy will allow Jinbei to have a fighting chance for survival.

 Strangely, One Piece mangaka Eiichiro Oda has been silent about Sanji’s mentor, Zeff, and the Baratie crew.
 It has been confirmed in the previous chapters that Big Mom has these innocent souls under her control, and is using them as bait to ensure Sanji’s compliance.
 They are an added insurance to make sure Sanji marries Lady Pudding.
 While the Big Mom’s assassination plot could ensure the Vinsmoke clan’s survival, there has been no mention of Zeff and the Baratie gang.
 It is still not clear how the Straw Hats and the Fire Tank pirates will rescue them, especially when they are not on the location of the wedding ceremony.